-In the night driving scene, one of the cars is a Ford Edsel.
-The Edsel logotype and signature "horsecollar" grille are visible in its front end.
-The Edsel division was a resounding failure, losing Ford $350 million from 1958 to 1960 (roughly $2.8 billion in adjusted 2013 dollars).
+In the night driving scene, one of the cars is an Edsel.
+The Edsel logotype and signature "horsecollar" grille are visible on its front end.
+The Edsel division was a resounding failure, losing Ford three hundred fifty million dollars from 1958 to 1960 (roughly 2.8 billion in adjusted 2013 dollars).

 The trivia items below may give away important plot points.

-The crop dusting biplane which crashes and burns while attempting to kill Roger as he's waiting to meet the mythical 'Mr. Kaplan' at the desolate Prairie Stop is supposedly flown by Vandamm's henchman, Licht.
-Alfred Hitchcock knew that it would be much more menacing if the pilot were never actually seen, and if Roger was threatened by a faceless, impersonal machine.
-The plane gets destroyed, and Licht is killed, while his character simply disappears from the rest of film without any further mention ever being made of him, or an explanation of his absence being given.
+The crop dusting biplane which crashes and burns while attempting to kill Roger as he's waiting to meet the mythical "Mr. Kaplan" at the desolate Prairie Stop is supposedly flown by Vandamm's henchman, Licht.
+Sir Alfred Hitchcock knew that it would be much more menacing if the pilot were never actually seen, and if Roger was threatened by a faceless, impersonal machine.
+The plane gets destroyed, and Licht is killed, while his character simply disappears from the rest of movie without any further mention ever being made of him, or an explanation of his absence being given.